If you’re like most people, you occasionally indulge in high-calorie junk foods that have little nutritional value.

 White potatoes are very healthy.
 However, the same cannot be said of the products that are made from them, such as French fries!

 A staple in many American homes, the simple French fry is a tasty side dish that can help you to feel full.
 However, calories add up quickly when eating fried foods.
-Deep frying french fries makes them very high in fat, and a high-fat diet increases your risk of becoming overweight.
+Deep frying french fries makes them a junk food very high in fat, and a high-fat diet increases your risk of becoming overweight.

 And more often than not, you’re adding a side of fries to a usually already hefty sandwich or burger.
 That burger and fries meal alone could rack up more than a thousand calories!